 Lemon Sheet Cake

-- In a medium bowl, sift the cake flour, baking powder, baking soda, and salt.
+- In a medium bowl, sift the flour, baking powder, and salt.
 Set aside.
+Zest the lemons in one bowl.
+Squeeze the lemons for lemon juice in another bowl.

-- Using a mixer, beat the butter, sugar, and lemon zest on medium for 2 minutes.
-It should become light in color and fluffy.
-Add in the vanilla and mix until combined.
+- Using a mixer, beat the butter, oil, and sugar.
+Beat on high for 3 minutes.
+It should be very fluffy and light.
+Add in lemon zest, lemon juice, and sour cream.
+Mix until combined.
+Scrape the bowl.

-- Add in the eggs and egg yolk one at a time on low.
-Mix until just combined.
-Between eggs, scrape the bowl.
+- Add in eggs one at a time and mix until combined.

-- Combine the lemon juice and buttermilk.
-Add in 1/3 of the dry ingredients and 1/2 of the buttermilk.
-Mix until mostly combined.
+- Add in 1/3 of the dry ingredients and half of the buttermilk.
 Add in another 1/3 of the dry ingredients and the rest of the buttermilk.
 Mix.
 Then, add the rest of the dry ingredients.
 Scrape the bowl and mix for another 10 seconds.

 - Let cake cool in pan for 10 minutes before transferring to a cooling rack.
-Allow cake to cool completely.
-The cake will be a lot easier to handle if you wrap in cling wrap and freeze the cake.
-Then, 1 hour before frosting, bring the cake to room temperature.
-It will be a lot easier to frost!
+Allow cake to cool completely before frosting.

 Blueberry Cream Cheese Frosting

 - Using a mixer, beat the room temperature cream cheese on medium for 1 minute.
-Then, add in the butter and beat for 1 minute.
+Then, add in the butter and beat for 3 minutes.
+Halfway through beating, scrape the bowl.
 The butter should be smooth and fluffy with no butter chunks.

-- Add in salt, vanilla, blueberry sauce, and heavy cream.
-Mix on low until it starts to combine, then beat on high for 4 minutes.
-Scrape the bowl and beat again for 1 minute.
+- Add in salt, vanilla, blueberry puree, and heavy cream.
+Mix on low until it starts to combine, then beat on high for 1-2 minutes.

 - Place the frosting in the fridge for 15 minutes.
 Then, take a wooden spoon and beat the frosting by hand until all air bubbles are smooth.

 - Frost the cake.
 Use the back of a spoon the get the textured look.
-Top the cake with fresh blueberries and lemon zest.
-Keep the cake in the fridge until ready to serve.
+Top the cake with fresh blueberries and lemon slices.